 According to the cell phone data report, it is safe to say that the Snapchat app occupies a high percentage the Martin-bill usage.
 My fifteen-year-old makes certain of it!
 He’s steadily snapping pictures of his daily interactions and sharing them out with his buddies locally and all over the globe.
 I must admit, Snapchat is an app I did not see a need for until a recently sparked idea.
 In fact, Kaleb was driving me bonkers, and, in my opinion, spending far too much time on this app.
 However, I participated in an educational Twitter chat a week ago, and one of the teachers shared out this notion of engaging students through the use of Snapchat to encourage reading.
 It got my mind reeling; I’ve seen others take images of quotes.
 That’s pretty awesome.
 However, the idea in my mind was to create a digital visual representation of the text along with the annotation.
 Maybe call it #BookSnaps?
 Now, that might be a productive use for Snapchat that I’m willing to explore.

 A few of my colleagues and I had already set up a book study with the book LAUNCH by John Spencer and A.J.
 Juliani.
 Just a little plug, if you haven’t read this book, order it NOW by clicking the book image.
 You will not be disappointed!

 Back to my story, it was perfect timing to try out this idea running through my head–creating #BookSnaps by documenting our key takeaways and creating this visual digital representation of our thoughts between face-to-face meetings.
 Then, add them to our “Snap Story” for daily viewing.
 Of course, keeping student learning the key motivator to try a concept such as this, a few questions came to mind:

 1.)
-How might we find ways for students to use this method for reflecting about the content they are learning?
+How might we find ways for students to use this method for reflecting on the content they are learning?

 2.)
 Will speaking their Snapchat-language encourage more interaction with the book, content, or topic?